What Should You Not Say to Your Insurance Company After an Accident?

 Accepting a Settlement

 Remember that if you accept a settlement offer from the insurance company, you forfeit certain legal rights once the settlement agreement is final.
 For example, when you accept your settlement offer, you have to give up the right to pursue legal action against the negligent party in the future.
-That means that the car accident settlement amount you obtain from the insurance company is all you can retrieve for your compensation, regardless of how your injuries progress.
+That means the car accident settlement amount you obtain from the insurance company is all you can retrieve for your compensation, regardless of how your injuries progress.

-Because you are forfeiting so much for a certain amount of compensation, you want to ensure that the compensation is enough to cover the full extent of your injuries.
-Again, before accepting a settlement offer, it is always better to speak with an experienced lawyer to determine whether the offer is worth accepting.
+Before accepting a settlement offer, it is always better to speak with an experienced lawyer to determine whether the offer is worth accepting.

 Seeking Legal Counsel

-Seeking a lawyer to assist with your claim may seem stressful or unnecessary.
-You may assume you can handle the insurance company’s tricks yourself.
-Unfortunately, insurance companies are hoping that you make this decision.
 When you seek the counsel of a lawyer, you will have a second set of eyes who can see the insurance company’s tactics coming a mile away.
 Here are several ways a lawyer can help you with your accident claim.

 Offering Specific Advice